j-sherrick/four-card-feature/README.md

 Key Steps:

-1. Layout Design: I embraced the power of CSS Grid to organize the feature cards.
+- Layout Design: I embraced the power of CSS Grid to organize the feature cards.
 It worked wonders for responsiveness, especially when targeting mobile and desktop designs.
-Component Reusability: While I didn’t go full Web Components, I applied a BEM-inspired methodology to create scalable, maintainable styles for the cards.
+- Component Reusability: While I didn’t go full Web Components, I applied a BEM-inspired methodology to create scalable, maintainable styles for the cards.
-2. Modular Sass: I split styles across clear and modular directories (base, components, layout, and utils), using @use and @forward to keep things DRY and navigable.
+- Modular Sass: I split styles across clear and modular directories (base, components, layout, and utils), using @use and @forward to keep things DRY and navigable.
-3. Responsive Design: Ensuring the layout gracefully adjusted to devices from 320px to 1440px (and beyond) was a priority.
+- Responsive Design: Ensuring the layout gracefully adjusted to devices from 320px to 1440px (and beyond) was a priority.
 I relied on a few well-placed media queries and a mobile-first approach.
-4. Animations: Subtle transitions for hover effects and card reveal animations added some extra polish without going overboard.
-The “swing-in” effect got the axe because I couldn't figure out how to do natural-looking overshoot in CSS.
+- Animations: Simple slide-in animations added some extra polish without going overboard.
+The “swing-in” effect got the axe because I couldn't figure out natural-looking overshoot in CSS.

 It wasn’t all smooth sailing—like any project, I had those "stare-at-the-screen-questioning-life" moments.
 But between my growing Git chops and a well-structured project architecture, I brought this one across the finish line. 🎉

-### Built with
+### Built simply with love

-- Semantic HTML5 markup
+- HTML
-- CSS custom properties
+- Sass
 - CSS Grid

 ### What I learned